Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 Let's Consider Two Scenarios

-Consider two scenrios of yacht owners contenplating a yacht donation:
+Consider two scenarios of yacht owners contemplating a yacht donation:

 Scenario 1